An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Problem statement and preliminaries

-With the above definitions, a differentiator is said to be \emph{exact} if the origin of its error dynamic is globally finite-time stable.
-Algorithm~\eqref{Eq:Diff} is a predefined-time exact differentiator if the origin of its differentiation error dynamic~\eqref{Eq:DiffErr} is fixed-time stable with a predefined \textit{UBST}.
+With the above definitions, a differentiator is \emph{exact} if the origin of its error dynamic is globally finite-time stable.
+Algorithm~\eqref{Eq:Diff} is said to be a differentiator with a predefined UBST if the origin of its differentiation error dynamic~\eqref{Eq:DiffErr} is fixed-time stable with a predefined UBST.